payara/monitoring-console/webapp/JS_DOCS.md

 closeProperty    = string
 onExit           = fn(*) => ()
 ```
+* `style` is an optional parameter to pass a custom CSS class name that is added to the modal so custom CSS styling can be applied using that class selector
 * when a particular button is clicked the named `property` of that button is extracted from `results` and passed to `onExit` function.
 This value can be of any type and change while the dialog is open.
 * `width` is optional to force a certain (smaller) width
 * `top` is optional to force top position other than 0